schmuckh/TeamsChannelArchiver/README.md

 3. Insert TENANTID, APPLICATIONID and REDIRECTURI in MainWindow.xaml.cs
 ![image](https://user-images.githubusercontent.com/124037247/216256168-0d0cfab3-b517-4ed8-9d92-e519af3698be.png)

-4. Create the App
+4. Create the app

 ## Usage
 ![image](https://user-images.githubusercontent.com/124037247/216258438-b57451d6-4b81-4600-b5a1-64a397e923a5.png)

 Click on Login will open the Azure Login Dialog in your browser

-Choose a Timeframe to Export (Default: Last 90 days)
+Choose a timeframe to export (Default: Last 90 days)

-Select a Team (only Teams you are a member)
+Select a team (only teams you are a member)

-Select a Channel (only Channels you are a member)
+Select a channel (only channels you are a member)

 Select format (Text/HTML or both)

-Select if a Message will appear in the Teams channel that the conversation was exported
+Select if a message will appear in the Teams channel that the conversation was exported
 ![image](https://user-images.githubusercontent.com/124037247/216258132-4055dbd9-6664-4351-b67d-1f6801607208.png)

-Preview will show you the Channel Messages
+Preview will show you the channel messages

 Click on Export